-The Panasonic Infinite Black Panel with Louver Filter is the anti-glare filter of the top of the line Panasonic Plasmas.
+The Panasonic Infinite Black Panel with Louver Filter is the anti-glare filter of the top of the line Panasonic plasmas.
 It is available on the following 2013 models:

-The ZT60 has the Ultimate Black version, the VT60 has the Infinite Black Ultra and the ST60 the Infinite Black Pro.
+The ZT60 has the Ultimate Black version, the VT60 has the Infinite Black Ultra, and the ST60 the Infinite Black Pro.

 Samsung Real Black Panel is Samsung's anti-reflective filter as described above.
-The Real Black Panel Pro is an improved version with even less glare.
-The 2013 models that have the Pro version are:
+There is only one 2013 model that includes it:

-What is LG TruBlack Filter?
+What is the LG TruBlack Filter?

 Unless you have a complete dark room when you are watching television, an anti-glare filter for a plasma television is worth the upgrade.
-It does not remove all reflections, but it is a noticeable improvement.
+It does not remove all reflections, but it offers a noticeable improvement.